schmoelder/diss/doc/04_implementation/02_simulator.md

 (process_simulation)=
 # Process Simulation

-With a {class}`~CADETProcess.processModel.Process` configured, the next step is simulation.
+Once a {class}`~CADETProcess.processModel.Process` is configured, it can be passed to a simulator to solve the underlying model equations numerically.
-The chromatographic models introduced in {numref}`model_formulation` are solved numerically using the methods described in {numref}`model_solution`.
+The chromatographic models introduced in {numref}`model_formulation` are solved using the methods described in {numref}`model_solution`.
-CADET-Process provides a {class}`~CADETProcess.simulator.SimulatorBase` adapter that translates the internal process representation into the input format of an external solver and invokes it.
+Following the Adapter pattern introduced in {numref}`design_patterns`, CADET-Process defines a {class}`~CADETProcess.simulator.SimulatorBase` interface, while the concrete {class}`~CADETProcess.simulator.Cadet` implementation translates the internal process representation into the input format of CADET-Core and invokes it.
 Currently, CADET-Core is the only supported backend, although the adapter interface is designed to accommodate other solvers.
-CADET-Core must be installed separately, for example via [mamba](https://mamba.readthedocs.io/en/latest/):
+CADET-Core must be installed separately, for example via *mamba* (https://mamba.readthedocs.io):

 ```bash
 mamba install -c conda-forge cadet